cobwebch/external_import/Documentation/Administration/Transformations/Index.rst

 				]
 		];

-  A user function requires three parameters:
+  The definition of a user function takes three parameters:

   class
-    *(string)* Name of the class to be instantiated.
+    *(string)* Required.
+Name of the class to be instantiated.

   method
-    *(string)* Defines which method of the class should be called.
+    *(string)* Required.
+Name of the method that should be called.

   params
     *(array)* Optional.
 Can contain any number of data, which will be passed